yulisun/GIR-MRF/README.md

 ## Future work

-In this work, due to the computational complexity, we only consider the forward transformation, i.e., translating the pre-event image to the domain of post-event image.
-Our future work is to improve its computation efficiency and design an effective fusion strategy to fuse the forward and backward detection results, thus improving the detection performance.
+Our future work is to improve the computation effciency and design an effective fusion strategy to fuse the forward and backward transformations, thus improving the CD performance.

 ## Q & A
-Other codes will be updated soon.

 If you have any queries, please do not hesitate to contact me (yulisun@mail.ustc.edu.cn ).